static-frame/static-frame/doc/source/articles/upgrade.rst

 No. 1: Consistent and Discoverable Interfaces
 ____________________________________________________

-An API can be consistent in where functions are located, how functions are named, and the name and types of arguments those functions accept.
+An application programming interface (API) can be consistent in where functions are located, how functions are named, and the name and types of arguments those functions accept.
 StaticFrame deviates from Pandas's API to support greater consistency in all of these areas.

-To create a ``Series`` or ``Frame``, you need constructors.
+To create a ``Series`` or a ``Frame``, you need constructors.
 Pandas places its ``pd.DataFrame`` constructors in two places: on the root namespace (``pd``, as commonly imported) and on the ``pd.DataFrame`` class.

-For example, JSON data is loaded from a function on the ``pd`` namespace, while records (Python sequences) are loaded from the ``pd.DataFrame`` class.
+For example, JSON data is loaded from a function on the ``pd`` namespace, while record data (an iterable of Python sequences) is loaded from the ``pd.DataFrame`` class.

 >>> pd.read_json('[{"name":"muon", "mass":0.106},{"name":"tau", "mass":1.777}]')